 If you’re a Potterhead, you might want to scrap this 1 day in Edinburgh itinerary and opt for our Harry Potter locations guide instead.

-If you need a non-Harry Potter pit stop, check out The Villager (bar) or Vittoria (restaurant).
+If you need a pit stop, check out McGonagalls Gin & Whisky Emporium (bar), The Outsider (upmarket restaurant) or Vittoria (restaurant).

 On George IV Bridge, stop at the statue of a dog on a plinth.